2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 1. **Fix important messages as administrator** so that everyone is notified of them (press once on the message in question with your finger, then select "Fix").

-2. Suggest that your community **use a Discord server** with various and different communication channels, which everyone can mute if they wish.
+2. Suggest that your community **use a Discord server** with various communication channels, allowing everyone to mute them if desired.

 3. **Creating a "supergroup" on Telegram**.